clavinjune/clavinjune.dev/content/en/blogs/fetch-current-script-tag-attributes-in-javascript.md

 </script>
 ```

-The highlighted attributes are called [dataset](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset).
+Line 2 until 12 are called [dataset](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset).
 It's a custom attributes that you can put to HTML elements.
 As long as you use `data-` as a prefix, it's considered as dataset.
 You can also put your custom elements/attributes without `data-` prefixed, but it's just an attribute, not dataset.
 Now, how do you fetch the attributes value?

 ## Code